How To Apply For A Driving Test (Non-commercial Vehicles)

 Enquiries on driving tests: 2771 7723

-Please make sure you fulfill the basic application pre-requisite that you are at least 18 years old.
+Please make sure you fulfill the basic application pre-requisite that you are at least 18 years old and are physically fit to drive (please refer to “First schedule to the Road Traffic (Driving Licences) Regulations – excepted diseases and physical disabilities” in the “Application for a Driving Test (Private Car, Light Goods Vehicle, Motor Cycle and Motor Tricycle)” form – TD82).
 If you have any physical disabilities, you may have to attend the driving ability assessment(s) before applying for a driving test.
 For the details, please click here.

 Applicants of Motor Cycle or Motor Tricycle driving test must pass the competence test arranged by any of the driving schools designated by the Transport Department; or must obtain approval from the Transport Department for exemption of the competence test before applying for driving test through the following application procedure.

-Attention : With effect from 16 September 2008, applicants are required to produce proof of present address (residential address and correspondence address) which is issued not more than 3 months from now (e.g. water/electricity/gas/mobile phone bill or bank correspondence), when applying for the Registration of Vehicle, First Issue of Learner's Driving Licence / Full Driving Licence / Driving Instructor's Licence / Temporary Driving Licence / Vehicle Licence, Renewal of Full Driving Licence / Vehicle Licence, Direct Issue of Full Driving Licence and Change of Address.
+(2) With effect from 16 September 2008, applicants are required to produce proof of present address (residential address and correspondence address) which is issued not more than 3 months from now (e.g. water/electricity/gas/mobile phone bill or bank correspondence), when applying for the Registration of Vehicle, First Issue of Learner's Driving Licence / Full Driving Licence / Driving Instructor's Licence / Temporary Driving Licence / Vehicle Licence, Renewal of Full Driving Licence / Vehicle Licence, Direct Issue of Full Driving Licence and Change of Address.
 Transport Department may suspend the processing of the above applications until the production of address proof.
+With effect from 1 December 2014, if you submit your first time application of non-commercial vehicle driving test before your application for learner’s driving licence, you need to produce your proof of present address as well.

 What You Should Note